Justin Timberlake: Business ventures

 Timberlake has co-owned or provided celebrity endorsement for three restaurants in the United States: "Chi" opened in West Hollywood, California in 2003, and "Destino" and "Southern Hospitality" in New York opened in 2006 and 2007, respectively.
 In 2005, Timberlake launched the William Rast clothing line with childhood friend Juan ("Trace") Ayala.
 The 2007 line contained cord jackets, cashmere sweaters, jeans, and polo shirts.
-The pair reports inspiration from fellow Memphis native Elvis Presley: "Elvis is the perfect mixture of Justin and I", Ayala says.
+The pair reports inspiration from fellow Memphis resident Elvis Presley: "Elvis is the perfect mixture of Justin and I", Ayala says.
 "You can go back and see pictures of him in cowboy boots and a cowboy hat and a nice button-down shirt, but then again you can see him in a tux and a collared shirt with rhinestones on it and slacks.
 We like to think 'If he was alive today, what would he be wearing?'"
 Target has announced that a William Rast collection, including denim, outerwear and sportswear for men and women, would launch in December and be available for a month.
 In 2015, the clothing line earned him a Lord & Taylor's Fashion Oracle Award at the Fashion Group International's Night of The Stars Gala.
 An avid amateur golfer, in 2007 Timberlake purchased the run-down Big Creek Golf Course in his hometown of Millington, Tennessee, which he redeveloped as the eco-friendly Mirimichi Golf Course at the cost of around $US16 million.
 It was reopened on July 25, 2009, but closed again on January 15, 2010, for further improvements expected to take six months.
 In October 2011, Timberlake received the Futures Award at the Environmental Media Awards for his green-conscious golf course.
 It was reported on November 7, 2014, that Timberlake had sold Mirimichi to Three Star Leasing LLC for $500,000.
 In October 2018, Timberlake and Levi's debuted their collaborative clothing line collection "Fresh Leaves".
 In 2022, Justin Timberlake invested in Greenville, South Carolina par-3 golf course Greenville 3's.